Highlights & Basics

 - Bartonella species infect erythrocytes and cause vascular proliferation, giving rise to prolonged fever, lymphadenopathy, and hepatosplenomegaly.

 - Laboratory diagnosis is established by culture, serology, or histopathology.
-Molecular techniques such as polymerase chain reaction are useful for blood and tissue specimens, including heart valves, where available.
+Molecular techniques such as polymerase chain reaction (PCR) are useful for blood and tissue specimens, including heart valves, where available.

 Quick Reference